NTHATUOABERNICALEABA-lab/My-to-do-list/README.md

 # My-to-do-list
-A simple To-Do List web app built with HTML, CSS, and JavaScript
+A simple To-Do List web app built with HTML, CSS, and JavaScript.